jescalan/config/readme.md

 Installing in full will replace settings for your terminal, sublime text, adium, a number of osx system settings, and your desktop background, and will install a number of apps and binaries.
 If you don't want some of these things to happen, it might be better to back your stuff up or manually install individual sections, which is described below.
 For any sections that will overwrite settings of any sort, you will be warned and given a chance to opt out.

-To get started, clone this repo down, `cd` into it, and run `make`.
-This will get everything set up but not actually change your system or overwrite anything at all.
-For that part, keep reading.
+To get started, clone this repo down, `cd` into it, and run `make install`.
+This will set everything up (without making any changes to your system) and make a `conf` command available via the command line that you can use to control installations of specific portions.
+Read on for more details about this.

 ### Usage